Overview

 Industry links

-During your course, you'll have regular contact with blue chip companies and industry leaders in the sector, such as Ford Motor Company and Crossrail, who will host visits and work placements and provide regular guest speakers to come and speak at the University of East London.
+During your mechanical engineering course, you'll have regular contact with blue-chip companies and industry leaders in the sector.
+These include Ford Motor Company and Crossrail, who will host visits and work placements and provide regular guest speakers to come and speak at the University.
 The list of prime industry links includes Atkins, Vinci, Crossrail, Thames Water, WSP and Canary Wharf Contractors.

 Graduate employers